ansibleguy/sw_proxmox_mail_gw/Prerequisites.md

   - NTP: 123/udp to 0.debian.pool.ntp.org and 0.debian.pool.ntp.org
   - APT: 443/tcp+udp to deb.debian.org and security.debian.org (_or whatever main repository you are using_)
 - Proxmox: 443/tcp+udp to download.proxmox.com and enterprise.proxmox.com (_tbc.._)
-- Mailing: 25/tcp to ANY
+- Mailing: 25/tcp to Internet
-- LetsEncrypt: 443/tcp+udp to acme-v02.api.letsencrypt.org and staging-v02.api.letsencrypt.org (_debug mode_)
 - ClamAV: 443/tcp+udp to database.clamav.net
 - SpamAssassin: 80/tcp, 443/tcp+udp to spamassassin.apache.org and domains listed in the [mirror list](https://spamassassin.apache.org/updates/MIRRORED.BY)
+- to be continued..

+Optional:
+- LetsEncrypt: 443/tcp+udp to acme-v02.api.letsencrypt.org and staging-v02.api.letsencrypt.org
 - CloudMark Razor: 2703/tcp to discovery.razor.cloudmark.com and CURRENTLY 208.83.137.0/24
-- to be continued..

 ## Public DNS